Former CEO U. S. Screen Print & Inkjet Technology

 T-Seps (2009) automated color separation program.
 The next generation of FastFilms.

 FastRIP (2000) developed to print accurate film positives for screen printing using an inexpensive inkjet printer.
 Used around the world.
 Over 9,000 copies sold.
 FastRIP is now called T-RIP.

 Scott has produced and is the talent in: T-Shirt Graphics with Adobe Photoshop, T-Shirt Graphics with Corel Draw, Professional Garment Printing Course, Getting Started in T-Shirt Printing, How to Use Plastisol Inks, Business and Marketing Course, Health and Safety in the Screening Shop, Dark Shirt Printing Made Easy, Making Heat Transfers, and Jacket Printing.

 Scott taught over 14,000 students at the U.S. Screen Printing Institute (closed in 2009).
 He has also conducted hundreds of training sessions in factories around the world.
 Scott taught dozens of hands-on workshops at SGIA’s Screen Printing Technical Foundation in Fairfax, VA and at large industry tradeshows.

-He currently is doing hands-on training with his son, Mike Fresener, at the Fresener’s Printers Boot Camps in Scottsdale, AZ and Bowling Green, KY.
+He currently is doing hands-on training with his son, Mike Fresener, at the Fresener’s Printers Boot Camps in Bowling Green, KY.

 Scott is a popular seminar speaker at trade shows around the world.
 He has conducted well over 500 seminars at shows such as the Imprinted Sportswear Shows (a speaker since 1979!), Printwear, FESPA Berlin, FESPA Munich, and SGIA (for over 20 years) and in other countries including shows in Japan, Brazil, Buenos Aries, Canada, Mexico City, Colombia, Guatemala, England, Amsterdam, and Singapore.

 In 1995, Scott was made a member of the prestigious SGIA Academy of Screen and Digital Printing Technology, of which was the Chairman for the years 2002 – 2004.

 He has served on the SGIA Textile Graphic Committee, and is a past Chairman of the SGIA Membership Committee.

 He was on the Board of Directors of SGIA for 2003 – 2008.